apify/actor-whitepaper/pages/DATASET_SCHEMA.md

     const dataset = await Apify.openDataset('my-new-dataset', { schema });
     ```

-By opening an **existing** dataset with `schema` parameter, the system ensures that you are opening a dataset that is compatible with the actor as otherwise, you get an error:
+By opening an **existing** dataset with `schema` parameter, the system ensures that you are opening a dataset that is compatible with the Actor as otherwise, you get an error:

 ```
 Uncaught Error: Dataset schema is not compatible with the provided schema